PierreBouvet/UnifiedBrillouinTreatment/README.md

 ## Setting up

 To test the User Interface, you should open the main.py file and run it.
+All the required modules are listed in requirement.txt, which lists the configuration used in teh virutal environment hosting the project.

 ## Use

 ### BH5 attributes

 All the attributes that will be stored on the BH5 are listed in the "standard_parameters_v0.1.csv" file.
 This list of parameters is flexible: you can add your own parameters directly in the CSV file.
 To fill the value of a parameter, you can either create a custom CSV file and fill-in all the parameters or you can open the user interface and modify the parameters directly from the interface.

+### Treatment procedure

+The treatment process can be modified or adjusted inside the software and is displayed in the treeview of the treatment window of the software.
+We plan on exporting the treatment steps at one point in the future and to allow users to load treatment procedures.

 ### Current limitations